BasicWolf/archived-concrete-settings/docs/index.rst

    # settings.yml

-   DEBUG: off
+   DEBUG: false

-Concrete Settings aims to provide a conveniet way to define and use application startup settings for developers and an end-users:
+ConcreteSettings aims to provide a conveniet way to define and use application startup settings for developers and an end-users: